 What work can you do as a professional organiser?

 There are many ways to make money as a professional organiser.
 The clients you’ll work with may need help with their homes, workspaces, and events.
 Here are some examples of the work you may do:

-Organising physical documents
+Organising physical documents and similar items

 Creating storage solutions